 Databases are used as an efficient way to store large amounts of information.

-The main focus of a Database Designer or Developer is to create a system which will store the data in it’s most efficient way, removing duplication and relating data according to the real-world relationships that might exist.
+The main focus of a database designer or developer is to create a system that will store the data in its most efficient way, removing duplication and relating data according to the real-world relationships that might exist.